Zephyr Lily

 Floral Formula & Features

-Radially Symmetrical, Bisexual, Perianth (3 Petals + 3 Sepals) fused together, 6 fused Staments in two whorls of 3 each, 3 fused carpels with superior ovary
+Radially Symmetrical, Bisexual, Perianth (3 Petals + 3 Sepals) fused together, 6 fused Stamens in two whorls of 3 each, 3 fused carpels with superior ovary.
+Note: Cultivated varieties show inferior ovary characteristic of Amaryllidaceae

 Names in Different Languages